NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 Used to load balance HTTP(S) applications and use Layer 7-specific features, such as X-Forwarded and stick-sessions.
 You can use strict Layer 4 load balancing for applications that rely purely on the TCP protocol.

-#### 504 Error
+### 504 Error

-If no response or timeout, the ELB (Elastic Load Balancer) responds with status code 504.
+- If no response or timeout, the ELB (Elastic Load Balancer) responds with status code 504.

-Internal Server Error type - DB Layer or Web Server Layer.
+- Internal Server Error type - DB Layer or Web Server Layer.

-Identify issue where failing and scale up or out where possible.
+- Solution: Identify issue where failing and scale up or out where possible.